THE BEST TUBELESS BIKE TIRES 2023

-The good news about riding different wheels and tires all the time is that I and my fellow testers get to try out and evaluate a lot of new gear and report that out to you.
+The good news about riding different wheels and tires all the time is that my fellow testers and I get to try out and evaluate a lot of new gear and report that to you.
 The bad news is that we really don’t get to ride any one set of tires for more than 1,000 miles and spend a lot of time installing and removing them to make way to test others.

 I and my fellow testers can tell which tires wear quickly within the first 1,000 miles and can project wear based on what we see during this interval.